Pipeline

 Oncology Support

-RHB-102 (24 mg) is in development for the management of chemotherapy and radiotherapy induced nausea and vomiting (also referred to as CINV and RINV) in the UK.
+RHB-102 (24 mg) is in development for the management of chemotherapy and radiotherapy induced nausea and vomiting (also referred to as CINV and RINV) in the UK by our partner, Hyloris Pharmaceuticals.

 Read more